 “My goals in any representation are to assist clients in making rational decisions and then to work with them in managing cases in a cost effective manner to achieve the best results possible.”

-Successful Telecommunications Tax Case – The validity of a rule promulgated by the Montana Department of Revenue, limiting the scope of the property tax exemption for intangible personal property, was brought into question recently.
+Gold Creek Cellular and AT&T Mobility Department of Revenue.
+310 P.3d 533 (Mont.
+2013) - The validity of a rule promulgated by the Montana Department of Revenue, limiting the scope of the property tax exemption for intangible personal property, was brought into question in the case.
 AT&T Mobility and Verizon Wireless successfully challenged the rule in a declaratory judgment action in Montana state district court.
-Partner Rick Smith successfully represented AT&T in the case, and in the Montana Supreme Court appeal that followed.
+Mr. Smith successfully represented AT&T in the case, and in the Montana Supreme Court appeal that followed.
 On September 24, the Court affirmed the district court decision, holding that the rule placed impermissible restrictions on a statute that provided a broad exemption to taxpayers.

 Oregon Short Line Railroad Co. v.
 Oregon Department of Revenue, 139 F.3d 1259 (9th Cir.
 1998), a case decided in the taxpayer’s favor under the federal “4-R Act” concerning many of the same substantive valuation issues as in the preceding case.
 The case also involved an equalization claim that the railroad had been taxed in a discriminatory manner where 100% of its value had been subject to tax while a lower percentage of value was assessed for other taxpayers.

 Basin Electric Power Cooperative v.
 Wyoming Department of Revenue, 970 P.2d 841 (Wyo.
 1998), a case in which the court rule in the taxpayer’s favor on issues of discriminatory taxation as well as the correct methods to use in valuing a unitary business and the proper application of those methods.